timriffe/ThanoEmpirical/README.md

 Under the 'RAND Contributed Files' section, click the link for 'RAND HRS Data File (v.M)'; this will take you to the download section.
 Here, click the link for 'randmstata.zip' - this file contains all the data and documentation that is needed.
 Unzip the downloaded file into your research directory.

-All coded needed to extract and process these data are contained in this repository.
-Step-by-step instructions will be posted when finalized.
+All coded needed to extract and process these data are contained in this repository, and these are found in the scripts are found in the R/ folder.
+The scripts expect to see some other folders too, so set up a structure something like this.

+MainFolder/
+    R/
+    Data/               <- put 'rndhrs_m.dta' in there, as extracted from the above-mentioned download Figures/
+        HeatTables/
+            1905/
+            1910/
+            1915/
+            1920/
+            1925/
+    Appendix/
+        Results

+In the header of each R script you'll see how TR's working directory is set automatically.
+On your system, you can just replace all that with your own setwd() command.
+Having done this, execute the scripts in this order:

+1) HRS_Rand_extract.R
+2) PreProcessing.R
+3) CreateMatrices.R
+4) loessSmoothing.R
+5) Correlations.R
+6) PaperFigures.R
+7) AppendixHeatTables.R
+8) (optional) SurfaceCompare.R   <-some diagnostic surfaces, not so pretty, but interpretable.

 Note
 ========
-The loess smoothing procedure here is a temporary procedure until a more adequate method is identified.
-The loess smoothing ignores within-individual autocorrelation, and it also appears to have some undesirable edge-effects that may even tilt results somewhat.
-Don't fret, though, the major stuff holds still.
-The final VYPR submission will likely be updated plenty in advance.
+The loess smoothing procedure used in this paper is rough around the edges, literally, as it may have edge-effects.
+The loess smoothing also ignores within-individual autocorrelation, and it also appears to have some undesirable edge-effects that may even tilt results somewhat.
+Don't fret, though, the major finds are robust, since we used very rough methods.
+We were not able to identify the perfect method prior to finalizing this paper, so this statistical question still remains open.
+Since we'll be using such results in the future, and eventually measurement will matter a lot, it'd be nice to receive a tip.
+Like, maybe a glm with fixed effects?
+Would that smooth as a side-effect?
+Because that's all we want now.
+Any statisticians out there?